simon-ging/coot-videotext/README.md

 ### Planned features

+- Upload COOT feature output.
+See [this issue](https://github.com/gingsi/coot-videotext/issues/4) for an explanation on how to extract them yourself with this version.
 - Reproduce the results on Video Captioning described in tables 4 and 5.
 - Improve code to make it easier to input a custom dataset.